-A. Anyone who wishes to extend any City utility should contact the Development Services Department for an Extension/Connection Fee Estimate and any special extension requirements.

-- B. Utility mains shall be required to be extended to and along all frontages, including private roads, any property being developed for loop closures and/or future development as determined by the City.
-Size shall be as shown on comprehensive plans or as required to serve future development but not less than the minimums required elsewhere in this document. - C. In the case of a property being developed and, upon the determination of the Development Services Director, not being required to connect to the city utility for reasons typically associated with the property's lack of proximity to existing utilities or location outside city limits, the owner may be allowed the option, at the discretion of the Development Services Director, of paying a fee in lieu of actual installation of the otherwise required extensions.
+- A. Anyone who wishes to extend any City utility should contact the Development ServicesTransportation and Engineering Department for an Extension/Connection Fee Estimate and any special extension requirements. - B. Utility mains shall be required to be extended to and along all frontages, including private roads, any property being developed for loop closures and/or future development as determined by the City.
+Size shall be as shown on comprehensive plans or as required to serve future development but not less than the minimums required elsewhere in this document. - C. In the case of a property being developed and, upon the determination of the Development ServicesTransportation and Engineering Director, not being required to connect to the city utility for reasons typically associated with the property's lack of proximity to existing utilities or location outside city limits, but within the urban growth area, the owner may be allowed the option, at the discretion of the Development ServicesTransportation and Engineering Director, of paying a fee in lieu of actual installation of the otherwise required extensions.
 The fee in lieu payment will be equal to 50% of the estimated cost for the city to install the extensions. - D. For utility extensions outside the City limits, all infrastructure improvements should be made at the more restrictive jurisdictional requirements. - E. For more specific information regarding utilities, please refer to the appropriate chapter in this Guide.